keonlee9420/Expressive-FastSpeech2/config/README.md

 # Config

-Here is the config file used to train the emotional TTS models:
+Here is the config file used to train the multi-speaker emotional TTS models.
+Two different configurations are given:

 - AIHub-MMV: suggested configuration for AIHub-MMV dataset.
+- IEMOCAP: suggested configuration for IEMOCAP dataset.

 Some important hyper-parameters are explained here.